 How can I pay for a parking citation or file an appeal?

 You may pay by mail using the envelope provided.
 You may also pay on line using the following link: https://www.citationprocessingcenter.com/ or via telephone at 1-800-989-2058.
 Please include the ticket number with all payments.
 If you do not have the ticket, please include the license plate that the ticket was issued to.

 To contest a parking ticket: When a parking citation is issued, the recipient has the right to contest the parking citation.
 This must be completed within 21 days from the date of issuance.
 To contest the citation, please use the above phone number and or website.

 The registered owner of the vehicle needs to respond to Ukiah Police Department to obtain a release form.
 If the registered owner does not have a valid driver’s license, they must bring someone with them who does.
 Before a vehicle can be released, it must have current Registration with DMV.
-If you are a registered owner of a vehicle that has been impounded on a 30 day hold and you would like a storage hearing, you may contact Lt.
-McQueary at 707-463-6249.
-A $65.00 fee must be paid to the police department in cash.
-There will also be a fee at the tow yard.
+A $65.00 fee must be paid to the police department in cash, and there will also be a fee at the tow yard.
 You will need to contact the tow yard to find out what their fees are.
 If all requirements are met, you will be issued a release form.
 Take that form to the tow yard, pay their fees and your vehicle will be released to you.

 Contact the Mendocino County Jail at (707) 463-6330